 Introducing 'Brexit and Chill', the confusingly pro-Remain campaign aimed at young people.
 Full-text electronic journals, databases and print journals.
 Birmingham City University - Sign In.
 Content Marketing And The EU Referendum - M2 Bespoke Blog.
 So there we have it.

 Our fate has been decided.
 We all have our opinion on what that will mean for Britain, but let’s try and be impartial for a minute and look at the content marketing efforts of both sides of the debate.
-The EU referendum has divided the nation and as a result, Brits have been devouring content like it’s going out of fashion.
 7 Marketing Lessons From The Brexit Campaigns.
 The UK’s EU referendum result surprised many people outside the UK.

 Soz.”
 Or words to that effect.
 It was less than ten minutes before the media-at-large knew.
-This was the part of the process of preparation for the announcement, apparently taken after ‘enormous heartache’.
 Why Brexit is good for the fashion industry.
 On the eve of the EU referendum in June during London Collections Men it wasn’t hard to gauge which direction the fashion pack was leaning.

 Unsurprisingly, thanks to factors such as the EU support of many of the initiatives of the British Fashion Council (BFF) and the fact that myriad young designers work with factories and suppliers from Lithuania to Lisbon, the community is an outward-looking and inclusive bunch.
 Indeed, during the campaign the BFC reported that of the near-500 designers it polled, 90 per cent planned to vote for Remain.
 Now the world has changed and in the face of a probable Brexit, whatever individual’s feelings may be the UK fashion industry has to start accentuating the positive.
+An obvious short-term silver lining is the weakness of sterling on the international markets has made London a bargain bonanza for shoppers paying in dollars, euros and yuans while reports are that e-tailing is booming.
 Why the government believes that voting to remain in the european union is the best decision for the uk.
 90 per cent of British fashion designers oppose Brexit.

 Brexit: All you need to know about the UK leaving the EU.
+Here is an easy-to-understand guide to Brexit - beginning with the basics, then a look at the negotiations, followed by a selection of answers to questions we've been sent.
+What's happening now?
 What is Brexit? - dummies.
+By Ashley Watters, Abshier House.
 EU referendum pros and cons: Should Britain vote to leave Europe?
 Countries in the EU and EEA.
 Rush Brexit through parliament, May is urged.